ericlingit/battery-notitfy/Design-Document.md

 `/sys/class/power_supply/CMB0/capacity`

-`capacity` contains a value (0 - 100) that represents the current battery capacity percentage.
+`capacity` is a text file that contains a value (0 - 100).
+It represents the current battery charge level.
 On other systems, the battery stats may be listed under a `BAT0` directory.

 Source of AC adapter state:

 `/sys/class/power_supply/ADP1/online`

-`online` contains a value (0 - 2) that represents the state of power supply (VBUS):
+`online` is a text file that contains a value (0 - 2).
+It represents the state of power supply (VBUS):

 - 0: Unplugged
 - 1: Plugged in: Fixed Voltage Supply